AZaviruha/mawulijo/mawulijo/content/blog/hugo-docker-setup.md

 ## The dependencies container

-If we take a look at the snippet for the `mf-dependencies-dev` container, we see the following:
+If we take a look at the snippet for the `mj-dependencies-dev` container, we see the following:

 ```
-mf-dependencies-dev:
+mj-dependencies-dev:
     image: node:7.9.0
     container_name: dependencies_dev
     volumes:
       - ./:/opt:rw
     links:
-      - mf-site-dev
+      - mj-site-dev
     depends_on:
-      - mf-site-dev
+      - mj-site-dev
     command: sh -c "cd /opt && npm install -g gulp && npm install"
 ```